tektoncd/pipeline/docs/pipelineruns.md

 - Optional:
   - [`resources`](#resources) - Specifies which
     [`PipelineResources`](resources.md) to use for this `PipelineRun`.
+  - [`params`](#params) - Specifies which params to be passed to the pipeline specified/referenced by this pipeline run.
   - [`serviceAccountName`](#service-account) - Specifies a `ServiceAccount` resource
     object that enables your build to run with the defined authentication information.
 When a `ServiceAccount` isn't specified, the `default-service-account`